clumdee/clumdee.github.io_hyde/about/index.md

 <!-- <img src="HalfMara.jpg" style="float:right;width:140px;" hspace="10"> -->
 My name is Chatdanai Lumdee, or 'Tua'.
 I am a native Thai grew up in Phitsanulok, a city 400 km to the north of Bangkok.
 During high school, my sister gave me a book, [The Next Big Thing Is Really Small](https://www.amazon.com/Next-Thing-Really-Small-Nanotechnology/dp/1400046890), which initiated my interest nanoscience.
 This serves as a reference point leading to my career in the field where I later developed a specialty in nanophotonics.

-Currently, I am a postdoctoral researcher in Sweden.
+Currently, I am a postdoctoral researcher in Sweden working on projects that combine nanophotonics and magnetism.

+I recently developed a keen interest in data science where I have been teaching myself using resources from various places such as [GitHub](https://github.com/), [Stack Overflow](https://stackoverflow.com/), [YouTube](https://www.youtube.com/), [Medium](https://medium.com/), and other blog posts.
+I have conducted [personal projects]({{ site.url }}/codes) in topics related to data science including [data analysis]({{ site.url }}/thailand-wages-by-occupation_full-code), [blockchain]({{ site.url }}/blockchain-DIY-with-python), and recommender systems.
+Although, some of them are available only in Thai at the moment.

 More details on my education, careers, publications, and talks can be found in links at the end of this page.
+Some of presentations I delivered are available [here]({{ site.url }}/science).

 ## Interests
 I am very enthusiastic in applying my skills and experiences toward creating knowledge-based society driven by research as well as developing and commercialization of advanced photonics-related technologies such as data storage, energy harvesting, photocatalysis, and biomedical devices.